Skip to main content

 5.4 Electronic Copy

-In addition to the above, the Board may require that any or all of the application documents to be submitted to it and the planning authority be in electronic form.
-The Board may also require the applicant to create a specific website to include all of the application documentation.
-In such cases, the Board will specify the time period during which the public would continue to have access to the website and will require the applicant to certify that the documentation on the website is identical to the application documentation lodged with the Board.
+In addition to the above, the Commission may require that any or all of the application documents to be submitted to it and the planning authority be in electronic form.
+The Commission may also require the applicant to create a specific website to include all of the application documentation.
+In such cases, the Commission will specify the time period during which the public would continue to have access to the website and will require the applicant to certify that the documentation on the website is identical to the application documentation lodged with the Commission.

 Back to Contents